omkar13/Video-conferencing-web-application/README.md

 Contributions:
 This work was done during my summer internship at the Indian Institute of Technology Bombay in 2016.
-Development contributors: Omkar Damle (Currently at the New York University), Yash Trivedi (Currently at University of Wisconsin Madison), Rishabh Verma (Currently at Oracle)
+Development contributors: Omkar Damle (Currently at the New York University), Yash Trivedi (Currently at the University of Wisconsin Madison), Rishabh Verma (Currently at Oracle)
+Principal Investigator: Prof. D.B.
+Phatak
+Project In-charge: Mr. Rahul Deshmukh
+Project Mentor: Mr. Harish Satpute